usnistgov/simprocesd/README.md

 ### Installation Requirements
-Using SimPROCESD requires:
-- Python ≥ 3.7:
+Using SimPROCESD requires Python ≥ 3.7

+Other python package dependencies:
-- NumPy ≥ 1.21
+- numpy ≥ 1.21
-- Matplotlib ≥ 3.5 for using plot functions and running certain examples.
+- matplotlib ≥ 3.5
+- dill
 - [optional] scipy ≥ 1.5.2 for running certain examples.

 ## Quickstart

 The package provides following objects for modeling a manufacturing process:
 - **Source**: Introduces new parts to the system.
-- **Machine**: Retrieves, processes, and relinquishes parts.
+- **PartProcessor**: Retrieves, processes, and relinquishes parts.
 Can be subject to degradation, failures, and repairs.
 - **Buffer**: Retrieves, stores, and relinquishes parts.
 - **DecisionGate**: Conditionally allow parts to pass between its upstream and downstream.
 - **Sink**: Collects finished parts that exit the system.